-- 5 Halogen radical species cannot currently be measured directly, however profiles of IO and BrO, close proxies for I and Br respectively, in the lowest 4 km of the atmosphere were derived from MAX-DOAS observations during the voyage.
-Both oxidised species are a single step away from their respective atomic radicals in their reaction chemistry, and as such, are a good proxy for their radical chemistry. - 10 As previously discussed, measured concentrations of IO during the event were below 0.1 pptv ($\sim 2.7 \times 10^6$ molec cm-3), making iodine compounds acting as oxidants in the chemistry unlikely.
-BrO concentrations were within the noise on this day, with no vertical gradient observed.
-Other periods of mercury depletion were observed during the voyage that were associated with elevated BrO concentrations well above detection - 15 limit (up to ~ 2 ppt) in chemistry well-known as mercury depletion events.
+Halogen radical species cannot currently be measured directly; however, profiles of IO and BrO, close proxies for I and Br, respectively, in the lowest 4 km of the atmosphere were derived from MAX-DOAS observations during the voyage.
+Both oxidised species are a single step away from their respective atomic radicals in their reaction chemistry, and as such, are a good proxy for their radical chemistry.

+As previously discussed, measured concentrations of IO during the event were below 0.1 pptv ($\sim 2.7 \times$ 106 molec cm-3), making iodine compounds acting as oxidants in the chemistry unlikely.
+Total column amounts of BrO were below 1×10^5 molec cm-2 on this day, with no vertical gradient observed.
+Other periods of mercury depletion were observed during the voyage that were associated with elevated BrO concentrations well above detection limit (for example October 17) in chemistry well-known as mercury depletion events.
 Recent measurements by Liao et al. (2014) suggest that a lack of BrO could suggest an abundance of Br2 instead.
 Data from the same study shows that the concentration of Br2 varies inversely with O3, with high Br2 levels observed only when ozone is depleted.
-The high concentration and lack of variation in O3 on the 18 October makes the presence of Br2 unlikely, and thus makes the involvement of Br in this event unlikely.
+The high concentration and lack of variation in O3 on the 18 October makes the presence of Br2 unlikely.
+Despite these low concentrations of BrO, the fast rate constant suggests that it is still a prime candidate for the oxidant of this event (Stephens et al., 2012).